 I'm happy to report that its most recent incarnation seems to hold little interest for my cat, who shredded the previous fabric but hasn't touched this version so far.
 We're only a couple of weeks in, so it remains to be seen if my luck will hold.

 Each Christmas, I make new crafty ornaments for friends and family.
-Among this year's offerings are these nifty matchbox ornaments.
+Among this year's offerings are these ornaments, made from match boxes.

-I'm not much of a fan, but my best friend is crazy about the mouse, so she'll be hanging this one on her Christmas tree from now on.
+I'm not much of a fan, but my best friend is crazy about the mouse, so she really loved this Hallmark ornament of the Sorcerer's Apprentice.
+The price was prohibitive, though, so she went without.

 The design is for a tomato pincushion.
 Find a PDF with full instructions at this link.